UMAprotocol/UMIPs/UMIPs/umip-46.md

 ## Markets and Data Sources

-Binance, Kraken, and BitZ should be used to construct the price.T hese 3 exchanges comprise a significant amount of OCEAN trade volume and have available pricefeeds on Cryptowatch.
+Binance & Gate.io should be used to construct the price.
+These 3 exchanges comprise a significant amount of OCEAN trade volume and have available pricefeeds on Cryptowatch.

 Which specific pairs should be queried from each market?